lvndry/toast/apps/backend/docs/STREAMLIT_SETUP.md

 # Streamlit Dashboard Setup

-The Toast AI backend includes a Streamlit dashboard for database management, data migration, and system monitoring.
+The Clausea backend includes a Streamlit dashboard for database management, data promotion, and system monitoring.
 This guide will help you set up and run the Streamlit dashboard.

 ## 📋 Prerequisites